ReliSA/STePSEnHECs-PaCt/catalogue/Self-Assembling_Teams.md

  - [Software Engineering](https://sigarra.up.pt/feup/en/UCURR_GERAL.FICHA_UC_VIEW?pv_ocorrencia_id=541882), [Large Scale Software Development](https://sigarra.up.pt/feup/en/UCURR_GERAL.FICHA_UC_VIEW?pv_ocorrencia_id=518806) -- Students in the same lab class self-assemble in teams depending on the team size defined by the teachers during the first lab class.
 When teams deviate from the expected size (either when a team has too many students or there are students without a team), the teacher intervenes and facilitates team assembly with the students.
  - [Team Project](https://www.cs.ubbcluj.ro/files/curricula/2025/syllabus/IE_sem5_MLE5012_en_dsuciu_2025_9414.pdf) - Project teams used to be formed randomly or based on various other criteria, but participants' motivation was negatively affected.
 Now, they use self-assembling teams following exactly this pattern.
  - [Software Construction](https://www.fhnw.ch/plattformen/swc/) - Uses an online sign-up sheet for students to form teams.
- - System Engineering course - Students are free to form the teams on their own.
+ - System Engineering course[^1] - Students are free to form the teams on their own.

 ## [Sources](../References.md)

 [[PIN'25]](publications/pin25/pin25.md)

+---

+[^1]: a course formerly taught at Free University of Bozen-Bolzano